annoawesome/lamia-ai/README.md

 ## Download

 First, download an LLM backend.
-For this guide, we will use KoboldCpp (since that is the only one supported at this moment).
-Go to [their GitHub page](https://github.com/LostRuins/koboldcpp) and download the right executable from the Releases page.
+For this guide, choose KoboldCpp (since that is the only one supported at this moment).
+Go to [their GitHub page](https://github.com/LostRuins/koboldcpp) and download the right executable for your operating system from the Releases page.
 Then, download an LLM base model.
-We will choose [Llama 3.1 8B GGUF](https://huggingface.co/mradermacher/Meta-Llama-3.1-8B-GGUF).
+A good choice is [Llama 3.1 8B GGUF](https://huggingface.co/mradermacher/Meta-Llama-3.1-8B-GGUF).
 Choose the quantization type based on your GPU specs and download.

 Once you are done, run KoboldCpp and select the GGUF file.
 Make sure to configure before starting the server.
-Make sure to disable the "Open automatically in browser" option, as we will be using LamiaAI's front end instead.
+Make sure to disable the "Open automatically in browser" option, as you will be using LamiaAI's front end instead.

 > The simple download for the LamiaAI app is unavailable at this time.
 Please check the "Manual" subsection for instructions.